SValanju/Movie-Ticket-Booking-System/README.md

 This project proceeds through a sequence of well-designed forms provided with validations to ensure consistency, reliability and most importantly correctness of information fed into the database.

 This is a system in which user can book tickets for his favourite movie he wants to watch in the big theatre screens.

+Complete code files are already in this repository with database backup(OMTBS.bak)